philiplackmaker/portfolio-2018/src/pages/project/hellocar/index.md

 [Founders Factory](https://foundersfactory.com/) identified a business model that they could try to replicate in the UK market.
 The model was to create a marketplace to buy and sell used cars.
 <br><br>
-When I joined there was a goal by the business to get an MVP out as quick as possible.
-This pressure came from investors wanting to see R.O.I.
-[They had raised lots of money from some big players in the UK start-up scene.](https://techcrunch.com/2017/02/11/uks-hellocar-secures-1m-to-to-disrupt-uk-car-buying-market/?guccounter=1) There was a proof of concept but this was more smoke and mirrors than an actual product.
+When I joined there was a goal by the business to get an MVP to market as quick as possible.
+The pressure came from investors wanting to see R.O.I.
+[They had raised lots of money from some big players in the UK start-up scene.](https://techcrunch.com/2017/02/11/uks-hellocar-secures-1m-to-to-disrupt-uk-car-buying-market/?guccounter=1) There was a proof of concept but this was more smoke and mirrors to raise money than an actual product.
 Taking that as the foundations I created a product for real customers that was validated by users.
 <br><br>
 ###Creating the MVP
 Working with an aggressive time frame we launched an end to end experience which allowed people to buy cars online.
 It was not pretty or perfect but it allowed us to start testing the business model.